-(2) .
-The Executive Committee shall consist of a Chairperson, a Vice-Chairperson and 8 to 10 members who shall be elected annually by secret ballot to be opened at the Annual General Meeting.
-The Executive Committee shall meet within one month of the Annual General Meeting and shall elect an Honorary Secretary and a Treasurer from among its members and shall assign specific responsibilities.
-At least 7 members of the Executive Committee (one of whom shall be the Chairperson) shall be employed in journalistic work as defined in category A of Rule 3 clause 2.
+(iv) At least 70 percent of the Executive Committee members (one of whom shall be the Chairperson) shall be employed in journalistic work as defined in category (i) of Rule 3.2.
 Associate, PR and Trainee members shall have no more than one representative each.

-(4) .
-In the event of the death, resignation, or dismissal of any member of the Executive Committee between two Annual General Meetings or when, during such period, any officer is unavoidably absent from Hong Kong and such absence is likely to be permanent or unduly prolonged, the candidate who secured the next highest number of votes in the ballot at the last Annual General Meeting shall fill the vacancy.
+7.4 In the event of the death, resignation, or dismissal of any member of the Executive Committee between two Annual General Meetings or when, during such period, any officer is unavoidably absent from Hong Kong and such absence is likely to be permanent or unduly prolonged, the candidate who secured the next highest number of votes in the ballot at the last Annual General Meeting shall fill the vacancy.
 The Executive Committee may, subject to Rule 6, hold a by-election if no such candidate is available.

-(12) .
-Between Annual General Meetings the Executive Committee shall interpret the rules, when necessary, and determine any point which the rules do not adequately cover.
+7.12 Between Annual General Meetings the Executive Committee shall interpret the rules, when necessary, and determine any point which the rules do not adequately cover.

-(13) .
-All officers and members of the Executive Committee must be fully paid up with their subscriptions and contributions.
+7.13 All officers and members of the Executive Committee must be fully paid up with their subscriptions and contributions.

-(14) .
-The Executive Committee shall have the power to open branches.
+7.14 The Executive Committee shall have the power to open branches.
 The Executive Committee shall have the power to decide the amount of money to be retained by branches or paid out of General Funds to branches.